 George brings robust experience in conservation and fundraising, including previous work for The Nature Conservancy, Friends of Great Smoky Mountains National Park, and The North Carolina Arboretum, as well as eight years as a consultant assisting non-profit organizations and public agencies with fundraising and organizational development.

-He graduated from Duke University with a degree in political science, and he is currently pursuing a master’s degree in Parks, Recreation, Tourism and Sports Management through N.C.
+He graduated from Duke University with a degree in political science, and he recently completed his master’s degree in Parks, Recreation, Tourism and Sports Management through N.C.
 State University.
 George lives near Hendersonville, North Carolina, with his wife and two young children.
 E-mail George or call him at (866) 308-2773.